CasualCoder91/N_Body/docs/N-Body-Simulation/Experiments.rst

     F1 score for different mass bins, angles and cluster masses

-As is apparent in :numref:`fig-25_precision` and :numref:`fig-25_precision_sim` the precision, with one exception, is correlated with the angle.
+As is visible in :numref:`fig-25_precision` and :numref:`fig-25_precision_sim` the precision, with one exception, is correlated with the angle.
 Curiously for the same cluster mass the precision is lower at :math:`10^\circ` than at :math:`5^\circ`.

 .. _fig-25_avg_vel_640: